-The Apartment is painted with soft colours and decorated with much-loved paintings and family furniture.
+The Apartment is painted in soft colours and decorated with much-loved paintings and family furniture.
 Some rooms are lined in painted wood, a Highland tradition, and the freestanding bath upstairs is original.

 Across the corridor is the kitchen/dining room.
 The kitchen is modern and beautifully appointed with everything you will need for your stay.
 There is an oval gate-legged dining table and chairs.
-To the rear of the kitchen is a small cloakroom with WC, handbasin and shower.
+To the rear of the kitchen is a small cloakroom.